Skip to content

 • No age group target

 This refers to the form of assistance provided by the federal government.
 The federal government uses 15 different types of assistance, although only 11 appear in our tool.
-They are listed and defined below.
+The four most common types are defined below.
+You can find the definitions for the others in the Annual Publication of Assistance Listings on SAM.gov.

 • Cooperative agreement: Funding awarded to a nongovernment agency to carry out specific services or implement a specific program.
 This differs from a project grant in that there is significant government involvement in the project.